Bilal Bayazıt

-Bilal Bayazıt (born 8 April 1999) is a Dutch professional footballer who plays as a goalkeeper for the Turkish club Kayserispor.
+Bilal Bayazıt (born 8 April 1999) is a Dutch professional footballer who plays as a goalkeeper for the Turkish club Samsunspor.

 Professional career

 Bayazıt began his career with the reserves of Vitesse, and was the backup goalkeeper for the senior side.
 He transferred to Kayserispor on 10 August 2021.
 He made his professional debut with Kayserispor in a 4–0 Turkish Cup win over Iğdır FK on 1 December 2021.
-He kept another clean sheet in his second game in a dramatic last-minute win (1-0) over Fenerbahçe on 8 February 2022.
+He kept another clean sheet in his second game in a dramatic last-minute win (1–0) over Fenerbahçe on 8 February 2022.

 International career

 Born in the Netherlands, Bayazıt is of Turkish descent.
 He is a youth international for the Netherlands, having represented the Netherlands U16s and Netherlands U17s.